Written by Sherlock SEO Agency

 Moreover, it is a completely free tool but invaluable for arriving at interesting insights.
-Search console helps you detect problems that may be preventing the your site from being indexed by Google or being displayed in organic search results.
+Search console helps you identify problems that may prevent the site from being indexed by Google or displayed in organic search results.
 However, this is only a tip of the iceberg.

 Here are 10 things you can do with Google Search Console:

 To get started, visit Google Search Console and sign in with your Google account.

 Although Google’s web crawlers themselves can learn a lot about a Web site and its individual Web pages, you can give them a little extra help in learning the information they need by submitting a sitemap to Google.